ChloeWarner03/PersonalProject/README.md

 - Personal Medical Tracker: allows you to track your medications and track any symptoms you may be having.

 ## Vision:
-- We want to create a project to
+- We want to create a project to create an app that will allow you to track your medical history for taking pills, adding symptoms etc.

 ### Parts of the personal project:
 - Medication Log: Add meds, mark when you take them, send reminders?(alerts when missed?)